sldimitrov/Projects/README.md

 * Program that shows most of the proccess you can perform within a string:
 ➡ [Text Processing](https://github.com/sldimitrov/Projects/tree/main/TextProcessing)

+* A script that break the 20th most used passwords in 2023:
 ➡ [Password crusher](https://github.com/sldimitrov/Projects/tree/main/UsedPassBreaker)

+* Program that allow you to register and log in and add other info (secured-data):
 ➡ [User Authentication](https://github.com/sldimitrov/Projects/tree/main/UserAuthentication)

 ## Additional Resources